-Heatwaves kill more Australians than floods, bushfires and storms combined.78 From 2001 to 2018, 64 per cent of people who died from heat-related illness in Australia lived in the most socio-economically disadvantaged areas.79 80 Residents in these areas often have to stay in sub-standard, heat-affected rental accommodation81 that has no air-conditioning and swelters in summer.82 These same communities exist exactly where urban heat islands occur, as low-income areas often have dense, poorly designed developments with minimal green space, amplifying heat and reducing comfort for residents.

-Western Sydney, for example, is one of the most heat-affected places in Australia - it's also the most disadvantaged part of Sydney.83 In some suburbs, where most public housing has been pushed, 80 per cent of the surface area is sealed with roads. concrete pavements, car parks, cement buildings and other kinds of construction that trap heat.84 Natural cooling in the form of large trees and green spaces has been removed in favour of cheaply made, heatattracting apartment developments,85 most of which will become unliveable due to extreme heat.86 Some suburbs of Western Sydney are already experiencing temperatures between 8°C and 10.5°C hotter than Eastern Sydney, which is also much more affluent.87
+Heatwaves kill more Australians than floods, bushfires and storms combined.78 From 2001 to 2018, 64 per cent of people who died from heat-related illness in Australia lived in the most socio-economically disadvantaged areas.^{79 80}Residents in these areas often have to stay in sub-standard, heat-affected rental accommodation81 that has no air-conditioning and swelters in summer.82 These same communities exist exactly where urban heat islands occur.
+Western Sydney, for example, is one of the most heat-affected places in Australia - it's also the most disadvantaged part of Sydney.83 In some suburbs, where most public housing has been pushed, 80 per cent of the surface area is sealed with roads, concrete pavements, car parks, cement buildings and other kinds of construction that trap heat.84 Natural cooling in the form of large trees and green spaces has been removed in favour of cheaply made, heatattracting apartment developments,85 most of which will become unliveable due to extreme heat.86 Some suburbs of Western Sydney are already experiencing temperatures between 8°C and 10.5°C hotter than Eastern Sydney, which is also much more affluent.87

 On a global scale, green spaces built in cities to promote urban cooling mostly benefit white and affluent communities.88 Australia is no different.
-Cities need to prioritise equitable green space access by ensuring new developments include green areas, especially in underserved communities, to promote urban cooling for everyone.

-66 Our current economic model has been an enabler of catastrophic climate change and equally catastrophic inequality...
+Our current economic model has been an enabler of catastrophic climate change and equally catastrophic inequality...
 Addressing the disproportionate carbon emissions from the wealthiest in society must be a key priority.